nafisahmad/NetworkingProject/README.md

           Similarly, many clients can be connected with server and each other as well and at the same time communication can be started.

-           Communication among server and 3 clients is shown in the gif below :
+           Communication among server and 3 clients is shown in the gif below in Results section :

  3. ### **Tech Stack Used**